ARTISTIC-ERC/OnlineCalculator/README.md

 This project is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.

-IF you use these codes for your own research, please cite the following papers:
+If you use these codes for your own research, please cite the following papers:

 https://chemistry-europe.onlinelibrary.wiley.com/doi/full/10.1002/batt.202000049